 Under the vmware probe directory, you will find a log file that is titled 'performance.log' (sometimes there may be more than one which are suffixed with a number).
 Looking at these logs, you never want to have times larger than 10's of thousands of milliseconds.
 When the milliseconds start translating into minutes, you need to investigate whether or not there are either too many resources or monitors configured for that probe AND/OR if the monitoring (check interval) is set too low.

 You may want to consider increasing the resource check interval(s) initially.
-A 1 minute check interval is considered too tight for response back from the ESX host or VCenter.
-If certain monitors are more critical than others that the check interval needs to be set at 1 minute intervals, you may want to consider setting up 2 resouces for the same ESX host or VCenter and then you will be able to set a smaller check interval for those more critical monitors on a resource and a longer check interval on the other resource for those monitors that are less critical.
+A 1 minute check interval is considered too tight for response back from the ESX host or vCenter.
+If certain monitors are more critical than others that the check interval needs to be set at 1 minute intervals, you may want to consider setting up 2 resources for the same ESX host or vCenter and then you will be able to set a smaller check interval for those more critical monitors on a resource and a longer check interval on the other resource for those monitors that are less critical.

 Memory and CPU available to the probe